Free Case Evaluations. 97.4% Success. (323) 782-0535

 Will an Attorney Charge Me for the Initial Consultation?

-In California, workers' compensation lawyers must provide a free initial consultation to injured workers.
+In California, most work injury lawyers provide free initial consultations to injured workers.
 The lawyer will evaluate your case and give you an idea of what it would take to handle your case.
 It would be in your best interest to go well prepared for this meeting with any questions or specific concerns you may have about your case.
-You can use this opportunity to decide whether the attorney you are speaking with has specific experience handling workers' comp and work injury cases – and decide if he or she is the lawyer you want to retain to represent you and fight for your rights.
+You can use this opportunity to determine whether the attorney you are speaking with has specific experience handling workers' compensation and work injury cases, and whether he or she is the right lawyer to represent you and fight for your rights.

 Work injury lawyers in California are also paid on a "contingency fee" basis.
 This means your attorney will receive a percentage of the compensation they have helped secure in your case.
 You do not pay by the hour and you do not pay any fees if you don't receive compensation.